Martin Lewis warns of ‘catastrophe’ over soaring energy bills ‘on scale of pandemic’

 “We’re not talking mortgages, we’re not talking rent, we’re talking energy bills.
 This is absolutely catastrophic.”

-Mr Lewis held his head in his hands in frustration as he struggled to understand why the government is not reacting to the situation as an emergency.
+During the interview, Mr Lewis held his head in his hands in frustration as he struggled to understand why the government is not reacting to the situation as an emergency.

 “If we had a volcano in the UK that was exploding now, I would be very suprised if government said it can’t call a Cobra meeting on the back of it because we don’t have a working government,” he said as he called on Tory leadership candidates Liz Truss and Rishi Sunak to do something.